 As Fisher tells it, Taylor was the true love of his life.
 But given what happened next, one has to wonder whether Taylor would have said the same of him.
 Perhaps for Taylor, Fisher was more of a dear friend who was there when she needed a shoulder.
 At any rate, her romantic devotion to him didn't last long.
 She began an affair with her next husband, Richard Burton, while still married to Fisher, and she and Fisher divorced in 1964.
 It was a sad ending to a love triangle that devastated Reynolds and left Fisher's career in dire straits.
 Perhaps the only positive outcome of it was that many years later, Reynolds and Taylor buried the hatchet and renewed their friendship.

 It's not too surprising that after losing Taylor, Fisher took a few years off before jumping into his next marriage.
 But jump he did, this time into a partnership with singer and actress Connie Stevens.
 The marriage didn't last long before it too ended in divorce, but did result in two children who would also one day become actors, Joely and Trisha Leigh Fisher.

 Terry Richard, Fisher's next wife, was less than half his age – 21 to his 47 – and a former beauty queen, having been crowned Miss Louisiana two years before their 1975 marriage.
 It would be his shortest marriage, dissolving into divorce after just six months.

-When Eddie Fisher died in 2010, he left behind a rich legacy – a wide body of work as a singer and actor, four talented children, two stars on the Hollywood Walk of Fame… and many loves.
+When Fisher died Sept.
+22, 2010, he left behind a rich legacy – a wide body of work as a singer and actor, four talented children, two stars on the Hollywood Walk of Fame… and many loves.

 Written by Linnea Crowther